obscurezz/freedom_template/README.md

 > Bonus: Also contains *1 scroll of speed*.

 ### From players' starting zones to central zone:
-- Leader Dragon: contains artifact or talisman, item value 700-1000, total value 1000
+- Leader Monster: contains artifact or talisman, item value 700-1000, total value 1000

+> This guard is optional and can be disabled.

 ### From small side zones to central zone:
 - Leader Dragon: contains orb or talisman, item value 700-1000, total value 2000

 ### From small side zones to big corner zones:
-- Leader Dragon: contains boots, item value 800-1100, total value 1100
+- Leader Dragon: contains artifact, item value 1000-1400, total value 1400
 > Bonus: Also contains *1 scroll of speed*.

 ### From big corner zones to central zone:
-- Leader Dragon: contains relic, item value 700-1000, total value 1000
+- Leader Monster: contains relic, item value 700-1000, total value 1000